 Yes, the gearing is an average suitable for both.

-We are actively exploring purchase of a force-measurement system, but for the first term one will not be fitted.
+We are actively exploring purchase of a force-measurement system, but there is not currently one fitted.

 Yes, a cox can attend.
 There is no seat for the cox; however, coxes can walk around to coach the rowers.

 Our policy can be found here

 Rates of up to 34 strokes per minute can be achieved in the tank.
 However, racing starts and rolling starts are not permitted as these risk causing damage to the oars/sculls.
 Several strokes should be used to get the water circulating before the rate is taken up.

 The footplates are identical to those on a concept 2 ergo.
 The footplate position can be adjusted depending on the height of the user.
 You should wear footwear appropriate for an ergo.

 Sessions run consecutively; they start and finish on the half- hour with no gap in between.
 You should arrive five minutes before your session and should leave a few minutes before the end of your session in order to tidy up and clear away your belongings for the next user.